xvrzhao/promise-mysql-client/README.md

 # Promise MySQL Client

-A MySQL protocol client that provides the Promise APIs but allows you to separate `query` operations from the callback of the `connect` operation.
+A MySQL protocol client that provides the Promise APIs but allows you to separate `query` operations from the callback or `then` of the `connect` operation.

 *Supports MySQL server 5.7.5+*